Alpine A110 (2017)

-The Alpine A110 is a rear mid-engine, rear-wheel-drive sports car introduced by French car manufacturer Alpine (/fr/) at the 87th Geneva International Motor Show in March 2017.
+The Alpine A110 is a rear mid-engine, rear-wheel-drive sports car introduced by French car manufacturer Alpine at the 87th Geneva International Motor Show in March 2017.

 Deliveries began in late 2017 for Continental European markets and in 2018 for the UK, Japan and Australia.
 Both its name and design refer back to the original Alpine A110 that was produced from 1961 to 1977.
+Production ended in June 2026, as Alpine was readying the plant for the A110's all-electric successor.